 Why You Should Trust Us

 Ally Arcuri once dreamt of becoming a step aerobics instructor in Thailand and thus lept at the opportunity to test and review exercise step platforms.
 She still hasn't been to Thailand, but her group fitness teaching goals were quickly accomplished.
 Ally earned her B.S. in Kinesiology from Cal State Fullerton and has been teaching fitness classes since 2010.
-She currently works as a personal trainer and will resume group fitness instruction once the dark cloud of COVID-19 passes us by.
+She currently works as a personal trainer.

 Analysis and Test Results